autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/parameters.md

     )
 ```
 The first parameter of join() is the absolute path, followed by the relative path.The "tier4_planning_launch_param_path" is set by top file(which can be xml or py).
-For example, "tier4_planning_launch_param_path" is set in "planning.launch.xml".The "planning.launch.xml" is the top-level planning configuration file:
+For example, "tier4_planning_launch_param_path" is set in "planning.launch.xml".The "planning.launch.xml" is the top-level planning launch file:
 ```xml
 <!-- parameter path -->
   <arg name="tier4_planning_launch_param_path" default="$(find-pkg-share tier4_planning_launch)/config" description="tier4_planning_launch parameter path"/>